tjingboem/CS7_Manual/doc/docs/invoke-environment-variables.md

 - LADSPA_PATH and DSSI_PATH: These environment variables are required if you are using the dssi4cs (LADSPA and DSSI host) plug-in opcodes.
 - CSDOCDIR: Specifies the directory where the html help files are located.
 Though not used by Csound directly, this environment variable can help front-ends and editors (which implement it) to find the csound manual.

-Environment variables can be set as options by using the command line flag --env:NAME=VALUE or --env:NAME+=VALUE, where NAME is the environment variable name, and VALUE is its value.
-They can also be set in the configuration file .csound7rc.
+Environment variables can be set as options by using the command line flag `--env:NAME=VALUE` or `--env:NAME+=VALUE`, where NAME is the environment variable name, and VALUE is its value.
+They can also be set in the configuration file *.csound7rc*.

-Please note that this method of setting environment variables will not work for variables which are parsed before the command line arguments.
+Note that this method of setting environment variables will not work for variables which are parsed before the command line arguments.
 SADIR, SSDIR, SFDIR, INCDIR, SNAPDIR, RAWWAVE_PATH, CSNOSTOP, SFOUTYP should work, but the following environment variables must be set on the system prior to running csound: OPCODE6DIR, OPCODE6DIR64, CSSTRINGS, and CS_LANG.
-CSOUNDRC can currently (v.
-5.02) be set using --env, but this behavior is not guaranteed for future versions.